purkutiunity82sc-del/Learning_Tile_Unity/README.md

 ### What actually i want to happen ###
-1 - Since Script is working for Player (sortingLayer = 20) - still Player is colliding with other boxCollider
+1 - Since Script is working for Player (sortingLayer = 20) - still Player is colliding with other boxCollider (Specially WallBoarder)

 Thanks in Advance (Appericated)